 In the case of inter vivos direct skips, a portion of the donor's unused exemption is automatically allocated to the transferred property unless the donor elects otherwise.
 To elect out of the automatic allocation of exemption, you must file Form 709 and attach a statement to it clearly describing the transaction and the extent to which the automatic allocation is not to apply.
-Reporting a direct skip on a timely filed Form 709 and paying the GST tax on the transfer will qualify as such a statement.
+Reporting a direct skip on a timely filed Form 709 and paying the GST tax on the transfer will prevent an automatic allocation.

 Special QTIP election.
-If you have elected QTIP treatment for any gifts in trust listed on Schedule A, then you may make an election on Schedule C to treat the entire trust as non-QTIP for purposes of the GST tax.
+If you elect QTIP treatment for any gifts in trust listed on Schedule A, then on Schedule C you may also elect to treat the entire trust as non-QTIP for purposes of the GST tax.
 The election must be made for the entire trust that contains the particular gift involved on this return.
-Be sure to identify by item number the specific gift for which you are making this special QTIP election.
+Be sure to identify the item number of the specific gift for which you are making this special QTIP election.

-Enter on line 5 the amount of GST exemption you are applying to transfers reported in Part 3 of Schedule A.
+Enter the amount of GST exemption you are applying to transfers reported in Part 3 of Schedule A.

 Section 2632(c) provides an automatic allocation to indirect skips of any unused GST exemption.
 The unused exemption is allocated to indirect skips to the extent necessary to make the inclusion ratio zero for the property transferred.
-You may elect out of this automatic allocation as explained in the instructions for Part 3 on page 9.
+You may elect out of this automatic allocation as explained in the instructions for Part 3.

 Notice of allocation.
-You may wish to allocate GST exemption with this return to transfers not reported on this return, such as a late allocation.
+You may wish to allocate GST exemption to transfers not reported on this return, such as a late allocation.